-Trash The Dragon is set to become a much-loved figure within the TOP fandom, but it turns out that designer Brandon Rike, who created the album artwork, has pulled inspiration for Trash from an unlikely source.
+Trash The Dragon is set to become a much-loved figure within the twenty one pilots fandom, but it turns out that designer Brandon Rike, who created the album artwork, has pulled inspiration for Trash from an unlikely source.

 Replying to a fan on Instagram, Brandon revealed that the origin of the dragon comes from an "old 1860s (terrifying) children's book illustration by Walter Crane."
 Walter Crane is a British artist and book illustrator that's most-known for his work on children's books.